eldstal/eldstal.github.io/src/index.md

 ## Peer Review
-I've served as a reviewer for paper(s) for the following venues:
+I've served as a reviewer for paper(s) for the following publications and conferences:

 Computing Frontiers (CF) 2021